ArnaudBarre/downwind/README.md

 Add `import "virtual:@downwind/base.css";` and `import "virtual:@downwind/utils.css";` to your code.

-To use nesting, install [postcss-nested](https://github.com/postcss/postcss-nested) and it to the postcss config:
+To use nesting, install [postcss-nested](https://github.com/postcss/postcss-nested) and add it to the postcss config:

 ```js
 // postcss.config.js